Skip to content

 The index_details field in IndexMetadata contains a MemWalIndexDetails protobuf message with the following key fields:

-Index catchup progress (index_catchup) tracks which merged generation each base table index has been rebuilt to cover.
-When data is merged from a flushed MemTable to the base table, the base table's indexes are rebuilt asynchronously.
+• Index catchup progress (index_catchup) tracks which merged generation each base table index has been rebuilt to cover.
+When data is merged from a flushed MemTable to the base table, the base table's indexes may be rebuilt asynchronously.
 During this window, queries should use the flushed MemTable's pre-built indexes instead of scanning unindexed data in the base table.
-See Index Catchup and Read Path for details.
+See Indexed Read Plan for details.

 MemWalIndexDetails protobuf message